 That’s a Wrap

 Whatever your budget or time limit, you can find a couple of Christmas restaurant promotion ideas that work for your business.
-The important thing is to get creative and come up with a marketing plan that will both drive old customers to your establishment and entice new ones to give it a try.
+The important thing is to get creative and come up with a marketing plan that will both draw old customers to your food and entice new ones to give it a try.

 Tradition is important, but keep an open mind and experiment with out-of-the-box restaurant marketing ideas for December to give your customers an unforgettable Christmas experience.